Singapore With Kids - 23 Fun Things to Do, Places to Eat & Accommodation

 Singapore is well connected by rail and road.
 The MRT (Mass Rapid Transit) is the fastest mode available on land, which connects all major tourist attractions, within walking distance of an MRT Station.
 Daily tickets are available for one-time users, but tourists can also avail the Singapore Tourist Pass which allowed unlimited travel for a specified duration.
 The cards are to be bought at the Transit Link Ticket Office at the MRT Stations at Orchard, City Hall, Changi Airpot, Bugis, Bayfront, Chinatown, Woodlands, Ang Mo Kio, Jurong East, Kranji, Raffles Place, Farrer Park, Tanjong Pagar, Harbourfront, or Somerset Station.
 The trains are absolutely safe to travel at night and are stroller-friendly as well.

 Bus: Buses are the cheapest and most beautiful way to explore the city, and your children are sure to enjoy the experience.
 Most buses are air-conditioned as well.
 A Singapore Tourist Pass can be availed, for later payment.

 Doctors in Singapore

 Public hospitals like Singapore General Hospital and the Tan Tock Seng Hospital offer quality health care, while private hospitals like Mount Elizabeth Hospital are also available.

 It is essential to keep the children safe, secure and healthy while on vacation.
 Here are a few tips to keep in mind.

-Keep a close watch on children while in heights, water or other adventure sports areas, and look out for signs of discomfort or ill health
+Keep a close watch on children while in heights, water or other adventure sports areas, and lookout for signs of discomfort or ill health

 Chewing gum in Singapore is illegal.
 Keep this in mind, as chewing gum attracts a huge penalty